shahrajat/shahrajat.github.io/_posts/2016-06-22-install-jekyll-subdirectory-blog-github-pages.md

 ---
 layout: post
-title: How I installed Jekyll in a Subdirectory for blog
+title: How I installed Jekyll in a Subdirectory for blog on GitHub
 date: '2016-06-22 20:54:40 -0700'
 categories: jekyll
 published: true